-- Represented non-biological father in a divorce where client and spouse had joint conservatorship of children in anticipation of adoption but got divorced prior to adopting.
-Also represented client in subsequent custody matter involving the children’s biological parents and the non-biological mother, resulting in award of primary custody for her client.
+Represented non-biological father in a divorce where her client and spouse had joint conservatorship of children in anticipation of adoption but got divorced prior to adopting.
+Also represented the client in subsequent custody matters involving the children’s biological parents and the non-biological mother, resulting in award of primary custody for her client.